-129 Well-designed buildings are carefully integrated with their surrounding external space.
+Well-designed buildings are carefully integrated with their surrounding external space.
 All private and shared external spaces including parking (see Movement), are high quality, convenient and function well.
 Amenity spaces have a reasonable degree of privacy External spaces are designed to respond to local character, as appropriate solutions will vary by the context, for example whether it is a town centre or suburb.

-spaces are fit for purpose and incorporate planting wherever possible.
+Well-designed private or shared external spaces are fit for purpose and incorporate planting wherever possible.
 The appropriate size, shape and position for an external amenity space can be defined by considering: